Retaining Wall Calculator

 | Pressure-treated timber | $10–$20 | 15–25 yrs | Yes | Garden beds, walls under 2 ft |

-Drainage gravel = Length x Height x 1 ft wide / 27 (cubic yards)
+Drainage gravel = Length × height × 1 ft wide ÷ 27 (cubic yards)

-The base course should sit 6 inches below finished grade, on 6 inches of compacted crushed gravel.
-Each course steps back 3/4" to 1" from the previous (the built-in batter on most segmental blocks handles this automatically).
-Check local building codes — walls over 3 to 4 feet require permits in most jurisdictions.
+Set the base course 6 inches below finished grade on 6 inches of compacted gravel.
+Each course steps back about 1 inch (the block batter handles this).
+Walls over 3–4 ft require permits in most jurisdictions.

 Related Calculators

-Retaining walls need gravel, concrete, and fill — browse the full construction calculator collection for all related tools.
+Retaining walls need gravel, concrete, and fill — browse the full construction calculator collection.

 Frequently Asked Questions